zammad/zammad-user-documentation/extras/caller-log.rst

 If your administrator configured "Phone Extension to Agent Mapping", Zammad will also help you during answering calls.

-   New Ticket dialog
+   New ticket dialog
-      Zammad will open a new ticket dialogue if:
+      Zammad will open a new ticket dialog if:

          * it's able to either guess a single user (see `maybe entries`_)
          * the callers number belongs to a user known to Zammad